 Just as air is used to propel the boat forward, it is also air that is used to steer the boat.

-You turn an airboat by manipulating the air stream that is being generated behind the boat.
 This is achieved by moving the stick control right or left in order to deflect the airstream in either direction.

-The stick control is connected to rudders at the back of the boat which are responsible for deflecting the airflow that is being generated by the propellor in the fan.
-It is a simple but very effective method for steering the craft.
+The stick control is connected to rudders at the back of the boat which are responsible for deflecting the airflow that is being generated by the propeller in the fan.

 An airboat, like every other boat, has no breaks, so stopping one takes some practise and a bit of skill.